 The Board of Veterans Appeals (BVA) has the option to remand your claim.
 That means your claim will go back to the VA Regional Office (VARO).
 A remand happens for several different reasons.
 First, if there was a change in the law, your claim may be remanded for reconsideration under the new law.

 The second reason many VA disability appeals are remanded is the veteran’s disability worsened on appeal.
 In other words, the veteran’s conditions have worsened since the application or appeal was filed.

 The third reason for a BVA remand is the veteran introduces new evidence or theory of entitlement to the BVA.
-This happens to a very large number of VA disability appeals because lots of new evidence is generally submitted on an appeal.
+This happens to a very large number of VA disability appeals because new evidence is generally submitted on an appeal.

 The final reason the BVA may remand a VA disability appeal is if the VARO did not process the claim correctly.
-This scenario also happens a lot.
+This scenario happens a lot.
 I’m sure that surprises you that the VA makes mistakes when processing claims.

 Read More: BVA Remanded Decisions

 Tips to Increase Your VA Disability Appeal Success Rate